Paul Tracy: Junior racing career

 In 1986, (Note: Oil company Sunoco withdrew sponsorship for Tracy in 1986 due to a "reorganization of personnel" and was instead sponsored by cigarette manufacturer Rothmans.
-He switched to a 1986 Reynard from a year-old Van Diemen car as a result.) he moved to the higher-tier Formula 2000 and raced a Rothmans-entered Van Diemen RF86 single-seater open wheel car in the Canadian Formula 2000 Championship.
+He switched to a 1986 Reynard from a year-old Van Diemen car as a result.)
+Tracy moved to the Formula 2000 and raced a Rothmans-entered Van Diemen RF86 single-seater open wheel car in the Canadian Formula 2000 Championship.
 Tracy was fourth overall, with one win at Sanair Super Speedway and three podium finishes for 164 points.
 He also raced four rounds of that year's Championnat Formule Ford 1600 du Quebec, winning the third Sanair round and did three races in the British Formula 2000 Championship with two podium finishes.
 Tracy raced a Porsche 944 for Mark Motors in the seven-round Porsche Challenge Series, finishing seventeenth overall with forty points.
 He finished twelfth in the Rothmans Porsche Canadian Run-Off and fifth in the Formula 2000 Canadian Run-Off in the Buick Grand National 1986 at Mont-Tremblant.
 Tracy accepted an offer from Canadian driver Horst Kroll to drive Kroll's third Frissbee KR4-Chevrolet car at the final round of the 1986 Can-Am Series—the Budweiser 650 at Canadian Tire Motorsport Park—after impressing Kroll with his abilities at Sanair.
 He took his first (and only) Can-Am victory from pole position and became its youngest ever winner at the age of seventeen.
 Tracy finished fifth in the Ford Race of Champions at Brands Hatch in England.

-He returned to the United Kingdom in late 1986 to race in the BBC Winter Grandstand Series for Formula Ford 2000 cars, finishing fourth overall, and worked for Van Diemen owner Ralph Firman Sr. Tracy won the season-opening Mosport Park round of the 1987 Canadian Formula 2000 Championship in a Trabur Painting-run Reynard 87SF the following year, finishing fifteenth overall with 59 points.
+Tracy returned to the United Kingdom in late 1986 to race in the BBC Winter Grandstand Series for Formula Ford 2000 cars, finishing fourth overall, and worked for Van Diemen owner Ralph Firman Sr. Tracy won the season-opening Mosport Park round of the 1987 Canadian Formula 2000 Championship in a Trabur Painting-run Reynard 87SF the following year, finishing fifteenth overall with 59 points.
 (Note: Tracy originally won the second race of the season but was penalised for an unsafe overtake on Claude Bourbonnais and was demoted to seventh position.)
 He drove a Ralt RT4 car in three rounds of the HFC Formula Atlantic Challenge, finishing thirtieth in points with nine scored, and had an accident in the SCCA SPI International Formula Atlantic Championship round at Memphis International Raceway.
 Tracy also competed in four Porsche Challenge Series rounds, finishing third in Mosport and Montreal.
 He completed his Canadian racing season early in August 1987 since he had nothing to gain by finishing the season.